 There are various ways Python supplies date and time feature to add to the program.
 Python's Time and calendar module help in tracking date and time.
-Also, the 'DateTime' provide classes for controlling date and time by both simple and complex ways.
+Also, the 'DateTime' provides classes for controlling date and time in both simple and complex ways.

 The differences between 'naive' and 'aware' objects are:

 - The 'aware' object holds the details about time-zone and daylight saving information, whereas naïve objects do not have that feature.

 - Naive objects are easy to understand and to work with.

 As we all can make an idea that time intervals have to be represented in floating-point numbers.
 Tick signifies the floating-point numbers in units of seconds in Python.
 Particular instants of time are represented in seconds from 12:00 am, 1st of January, of the year 1990.
 A popular module name 'time' is available, which provides functions that let's programmer work with the time and made conversion between time-representation possible.

 The pre-defined function time.time() is used to return the current time of the system.

 The daytime module exports the constants listed below: